aradzu10/WebAssDecoders/README.md

 - Go to `build` folder and run `build_and_run.bat` \
 first arg: files to compile root folder, second arg: output location (assume: build/main.js)
 - The script run server.
-Navigate to: [http://localhost:8080](http://localhost:8080)
+Navigate to: [http://localhost:8080/PhaseX.html](http://localhost:8080/PhaseX.html) (Replace X with the Phase) \
+We created a simple html to each phase.

 #### Using VS code

 - Open main file
 - In the toolbar.
 Terminal -> Run Task... -> Wasm Build
 - The script run server.
-Navigate to: [http://localhost:8080](http://localhost:8080)
+Navigate to: [http://localhost:8080/PhaseX.html](http://localhost:8080/PhaseX.html) (Replace X with the Phase) \
+We created a simple html to each phase.